ivan-tkatchev/yalz77/README.md

     decompress.feed(compressed, temp);

     const std::string& uncompressed = decompress.result();

+_Note_: if you're compressing short strings (on the order of a few kilobytes) then instantiating `lz77::compress_t compress(8, 4096)` will give better results.

+Instantiate `lz77::compress_t compress(1)` if you want compression speed at the expense of quality.

 Use `decompress.feed(...)` for feeding input data step-by-step in chunks.
 For example, if you're trying to decompress a network byte stream: